Amar-Dev1/GGLifeUI/README.md

-The UI for GGLife project ⚡
+The UI of GGLife ⚡